hashdist/hashdist/doc/source/core.rst

     hdist makeprofile /home/dagss/profiles/myprofile numpy-2.6-Ymm0C_HRoH0HxNM9snC3lvcIkMo ...

-The command takes a list of profiles, and reads ``install.json`` in each one and use the information to generate the profile.
+The command takes a list of artifacts, and reads ``install.json`` in each one and use the information to generate the profile.
 While the ``install.json`` file is generated during the build process, the Builder component has no direct knowledge of it, and we document it